1. Assuming Group Long Term Care Insurance Coverage is a Good Deal

 Current financial ratings of the leading long term care insurance companies

 5. Working with the wrong agent

 Most agents have the best intentions for their clients.
 Agents, however, simply due to a lack of experience or due to limited product access may not be able to provide the best recommendations for consumers.
-Unlike most agents that only work with 3-4 companies, I have access to all of the leading providers and can help you compare options with leading carriers such as Genworth, Mutual of Omaha, Mass Mutual, New York Life, John Hancock, Lincoln Moneyguard, Northwestern Mutual, State Farm, Pacific Life, MedAmerica, State Life, the Federal Employees Group Plan and more.
+Unlike most agents that only work with 3-4 companies, I have access to all of the leading providers and can help you compare options with leading carriers such as Genworth, Mutual of Omaha, Mass Mutual, New York Life, John Hancock, Lincoln Moneyguard, Northwestern Mutual, State Farm, Pacific Life, MedAmerica, State Life, the Federal Employees Group Plan, Life Secure and more.

 To compare your long term care insurance options, and to receive your free long term care insurance quotes please call us toll free at 800-891-5824 today.
 We promise to answer your questions, as well as to provide you good advice and direction.
 Let us help you get started today.